Keep Up With McLean!

 McLean’s Mental Health Services Evaluation (MHSE) provides quality measurement and quality improvement support for the hospital.

 MHSE is a national leader in behavioral health care and quality assessment for effective measurement and reporting.
-In addition to serving McLean and Partners HealthCare, we provide quality improvement tools, reporting, and support to over 250 hospitals and over 1000 locations in six countries and 5 languages. eBASIS WebScore, our online scoring and reporting database, is currently in use at about 100 facilities, 30 of which participate in comprehensive quarterly reporting, including control and comparison charts.
+In addition to serving McLean and Mass General Brigham, we provide quality improvement tools, reporting, and support to over 250 hospitals and over 1000 locations in six countries and 5 languages. eBASIS WebScore, our online scoring and reporting database, is currently in use at about 100 facilities, 30 of which participate in comprehensive quarterly reporting, including control and comparison charts.

 We collect the Behavior and Symptom Identification Scale (BASIS-24®), Perceptions of Care (PoC), and the Hospital-Based Inpatient Psychiatric Services (HBIPS) data for McLean Hospital.
 Our team analyzes the data and reports results for these and other measures.